haka-security/haka/doc/user/tutorial/stats.rst

 .. note::

-    While the security rule 'hooks' on `http-response` we still get access to http request fields (via `request` accessor) and ip header fields (through `connection` accessor)
+    While the security rule is evaluated whenever a http response is received, we still get access to http request fields and ip header fields.

 .. literalinclude:: ../../../sample/stats/stats.lua
     :tab-width: 4